sudo-rickroll/sws/README.md

 segment, each group member had created their own working branch in git to work from, and it later was communicated that a merge would take place in main whenever that branch's active task was complete.

-## Pre-Snapshot

-Dimitri - Input Validation

-Liam - Program Startup, Basic Networking

-Rangasai - Logging, Basic Networking

-For the snapshot, we are aware that there was not much development for our project.
-This was due to a lot of other coursework piling on each of us to where it was difficult to make time and contribute.
-However, through all of this, we were closely communicating these needs through our private Discord channel and were able to work on what was necessary for the snapshot.

-## Post-Snapshot

 Dimitri - Directory Indexing, Status Code Printing, Magic, If-Modified-Since, Input Parsing and Validation, File Serving, various